4. Democracy and the Rule of Law

 The rule of law:

-• Protects individuals from arbitrary decisions
+• protects individuals from arbitrary decisions

-• Provides clarity about rights and responsibilities
+• provides clarity about rights and responsibilities

-• Creates mechanisms for challenge and redress
+• creates mechanisms for challenge and redress

-• Enables trust in public institutions
+• supports trust in public institutions

 Civic Foundations Note